wssranjula/Financial-Advisor-Agent/README.md

 - `ls`: Tool for listing files in the virtual filesystem
 - `edit_file`: Tool for editing a file in the virtual filesystem

-These can be disabled via the [`builtin_tools`](#builtintools--optional-) parameter.
+If you want to omit some deepagents functionality, use specific middleware components directly!

 ### Human-in-the-Loop

 `deepagents` supports human-in-the-loop approval for tool execution.
-You can configure specific tools to require human approval before execution using the `interrupt_config` parameter, which maps tool names to `HumanInterruptConfig`.
+You can configure specific tools to require human approval before execution using the `tool_configs` parameter, which maps tool names to a `HumanInTheLoopConfig`.

-`HumanInterruptConfig` is how you specify what type of human in the loop patterns are supported.
+`HumanInTheLoopConfig` is how you specify what type of human in the loop patterns are supported.
 It is a dictionary with four specific keys:

-- `allow_ignore`: Whether the user can skip the tool call
+- `allow_accept`: Whether the human can approve the current action without changes
-- `allow_respond`: Whether the user can add a text response
+- `allow_respond`: Whether the human can reject the current action with feedback
-- `allow_edit`: Whether the user can edit the tool arguments
+- `allow_edit`: Whether the human can approve the current action with edited content
-- `allow_accept`: Whether the user can accept the tool call

-Currently, `deepagents` does NOT support `allow_ignore`

-Currently, `deepagents` only support interrupting one tool at a time.
-If multiple tools are called in parallel, each requiring interrupts, then the agent will error.

-Instead of specifying a `HumanInterruptConfig` for a tool, you can also just set `True`.
+Instead of specifying a `HumanInTheLoopConfig` for a tool, you can also just set `True`.
 This will set `allow_ignore`, `allow_respond`, `allow_edit`, and `allow_accept` to be `True`.

 In order to use human in the loop, you need to have a checkpointer attached.
 Note: if you are using LangGraph Platform, this is automatically attached.